couchbase/eventing/docs/js-evaluator-rest.md

 # JS Evaluator REST API
-This API is currently in developer preview and may change before GA.
-Only functions marked as BETA are available for us in Couchbase 6.5.0 Beta.
+This is JS evaluator API.
+Currently, this does not yet cover function lifecycle operations (deploy/undeploy) and those will be added prior to GA.

 Note that for all calls:
   1. If "name" attribute appears in the body, it must match the name specified in the URL
   2. of "name" is not specified in the body, it defaults to the name specified on the URL
   3. The HTTP Content-Type must be `application/json` for all below REST API calls

+*Not all APIs are available in 6.5.0 beta.
+The APIs available in beta are explicitly marked*

 ## Creating/Updating a function (available in beta)
 > POST /functions/v1/libraries/`<library_name>`/functions/`<function_name>`